What is ski mountaineering?

 Ski mountaineering means we bring a rope.
 If needed, we use the rope to prevent a fall in steep terrain or for glacier travel.
 Ski mountaineering also emphasizes climbing summits and skiing down.

 The mountains around Anchorage in Southcentral Alaska are surrounded by glaciers.
-In March, April, May and even June these glaciers become a ski paradise with long days and stable snow for steep skiing.
-Although many self-propelled ski mountaineering options exist, an air taxi drop-off, or base camp, is a quick and easy way to access the high peaks.
+This makes Anchorage the best ski mountaineering base in the US.
+In March, April, May and even June these glaciers become a ski paradise with long days and more stable snow for steep skiing.
+We can access the high peaks using our own power from the road, or an air taxi can help us set up a fat base camp.
 Please call or email me and we'll discuss the options.

 Earn Your Turns